 WATCH: Patrick Peterson mocks Kyler Murray with hilarious celebration

-WATCH: Patrick Peterson mocks Kyler Murray with hilarious celebration originally appeared on NBC Sports Bayarea
+WATCH: Patrick Peterson mocks Kyler Murray with hilarious celebration originally appeared on NBC Sports Chicago

 Patrick Peterson had some fun at Kyler Murray's expense on Sunday.